 RCDs help reduce the risk of fatal shock and fire.
 They do this by monitoring an imbalance in live conductors.
 Circuit breakers offers no protection from touching a live component.

 Mains power is inside and outside buildings and used by many.
 Electrical appliances and fixed wiring can develop faults which pose a risk.
 Some faults aren’t obvious unless something stops working.

-An RCD is a piece of mechanical equipment that protects people, animals and buildings by removing power.
+An RCD is a mechanical device.
+It protects people, animals and buildings by removing power.